noseglasses/elf_diff/README.md

 ## Unit Tests

-To run unit tests do the following
+To run unit tests do the following.

 ```sh
 cd <repo root>